Destination Azure Databricks #

 JDBC_URL

-: the JDBC URL that you retrieved in the second step of this sectionHOSTNAME
+: the JDBC URL that you retrieve from the connection details for a clusterHOSTNAME

-: the hostname of your Databricks host that you retrieved in the second step of this sectionPORT_NUMBER
+: the hostname of your Databricks host that you retrieved from the connection details for a clusterPORT_NUMBER

 : the username that connects to your Databricks serverPASSWORD